AngelNikoloff/Neural-Network-in-spreadsheet/README.md

 You can see all network parameters how change during the training proces;

 It is 2 layers only .
+There are 3 variants according activation function:
+- with ReLu activation fuctions;
+- with sigmoid activation fuctions;
-There are 2 variants - with tanh and with sigmoid activation fuctions;
+- with tanh activation fuctions;

+There are also variants with momentum implementation for faster learning;

 ![Screenshot](ANN_XOR.gif)